 There are two places in NQ where you can get up close and personal with rock wallabies:

 - Granite Gorge, near Mareeba on the Cairns Tablelands

 You can buy kangaroo feed at both of these places to entice them down off the rocks.

-Other places in North Queensland where you stand a pretty good chance of spotting these elusive creatures are Paluma National Park (north of Townsville) and Yungaburra in the Cairns Tablelands (in the creek at the back of Nick’s restaurant).
+Other places in North Queensland where you stand a pretty good chance of spotting these elusive creatures are Paluma National Park (north of Townsville) and Petersen’s Creek in Yungaburra in the Cairns Tablelands (at the back of Nick’s restaurant).